smok-serwis/cassandra/README.md

 If you need quotes, bring them with you.
 See for example how `CLUSTER_NAME` is set.

 ## Extra parameters for [RTFM](etc/cassandra/cassandra.yaml)

+Note that where sizes are required, you should postfix them with MiB or KiB.
+Where tiems are requires, use milliseconds (ms)

 * **NUM_TOKENS** - by default 256, but take care
 * **START_RPC** - whether to start classic Cassandra Thrift RPC.
 Default is _false_, but you might wish to use _true_